 Officials with the Henderson County Sheriff's Animal Enforcement Division and the Department of Public Health are urging residents to ensure their pet's rabies vaccination is current and to contact a veterinarian immediately if their pet seems injured from an unknown cause, displays unusual behaviors or appears sick-even if the animal is current on its rabies vaccination.

-For more information about rabies, visit the Health Department's website at <a href="health-n
+For more information about rabies, visit the Health Department's website at hendersoncountync.gov/health and click on the Community Interest link.